US Navy says new task force to patrol Red Sea amid Yemen war | Headlines

 The Red Sea is a vital shipping lane for both cargo and the global energy supplies, making any mining of the area a danger not only to Saudi Arabia but to the rest of the world.

-Mines can enter the water and then be carried away by the currents, which changed by the season in the Red Sea.
+Mines can enter the water and then be carried away by the currents, which change by the season in the Red Sea.

 The Red Sea has been mined previously.
 In 1984, some 19 ships reported striking mines there, with only one ever being recovered and disarmed, a UN panel said.